LaVarne A. Burton

 Ms. Burton also established the AKF Quality of Work Environment Initiative (QWE), an ongoing effort to involve employees in defining workplace values and practices, carrying them out and evaluating progress.
 QWE has resulted in staff workplace evaluations that have steadily improved throughout Ms. Burton's tenure and attrition rates that are far better than industry standards.

-AKF is included in the Consumer Reports list of "Best Charities for Your Donations" and has received Charity Navigator's highest, 4-star rating for 20 consecutive years.
-Charity Navigator's rating system evaluates nonprofits for their financial health, accountability and transparency.
+AKF is included in the Consumer Reports list of "Best Charities for Your Donations" and has received Charity Navigator's highest, 4-star rating for 21 consecutive years.
+Charity Navigator's rating system evaluates nonprofits for their financial health, accountability and transparency, and impact.
 AKF is also listed on "America's Top 100 Charities" list by Forbes.

 Before joining AKF, Ms. Burton was a senior partner at Martin & Associates, a consulting firm to the health care industry and to major health information management and technology companies.
 Previously, she served as President of the Pharmaceutical Care Management Association (PCMA), the national trade association representing pharmacy benefit managers and their partners.
 During her tenure, Ms. Burton worked with congressional committees to develop Medicare Part D, the prescription drug benefit modeled after the pharmacy benefit management (PBM) pioneered by PCMA member companies.

 Ms. Burton is the immediate past Chair of the National Health Council Board of Directors, the only organization of its kind that brings together all segments of the health community to provide a united voice for the more than 133 million people in the U.S. with chronic diseases and disabilities and their family caregivers.
-She also serves or has served on several boards and coalitions, including Kidney Care Partners and the Advisory Council for the National Institute of Diabetes and Digestive and Kidney Diseases at the National Institutes of Health (NIH), as well as the NIH Council of Councils.
+She also is the Chair-Elect of Kidney Care Partners, the nation's leading kidney care multi-stakeholder coalition representing patient advocates, physician organizations, health professional groups, dialysis providers, researchers, and manufacturers.
+She also serves or has served on several boards and coalitions, including the Advisory Council for the National Institute of Diabetes and Digestive and Kidney Diseases at the National Institutes of Health (NIH), as well as the NIH Council of Councils.
 She was a Founder and Board Member of Women in the Health Care Industry Foundation and was named by The Wall Street Journal to be among a select group of 100 women chosen nationwide to The Journal's Executive Taskforce on Women in the Economy.
 She was a member of the Advisory Board for DefenseWeb, a health care information technology company and subsidiary of Humana.

 Ms. Burton was born in Augusta, Georgia and attended public schools there.
 She received her Bachelor of Arts degree from Howard University and Master of Arts from George Washington University, both in Washington, D.C.